 Whilst it’s rare for seller to fail to complete a contract for the sale of a house, it is more common for buyers to not complete.
 But what happens if you don’t complete after exchange of contracts?
 Let’s take a look…

-What happens if you don’t complete after exchange in 20 seconds…
+What happens if you change your mind after exchange of contracts in more detail?

 What happens if the seller fails to complete on the completion date?